 At that moment, Dr. Atley cried out, “My baby — help her!
 Carol’s heart is weak as mine was — she’s having an attack!”

 Comet glanced at the pretty blond who was pale and in obvious pain.
 “Can’t get her to the hospital in time with that bad a heart!
 Could I save her with Atley’s Cardialink?” asked the man of the future.

-Captain Comet acted quickly, and with Atley’s aid, he operated on Caroline with the lab’s state of the art equipment.
+Captain Comet acted quickly, and with Atley’s aid, he operated on Carol with the lab’s state of the art equipment.
 He had the skill and knowledge of a great doctor from his amazing mental gifts and decades of specialized reading and study.
 With Atley’s expert aid, they implanted another Cardialink device, and Comet and Payton buried it in the earth’s core.